 I came away from our meeting with her Chibcha Press book, Píntame una mujer peligrosa, and a new friend.

 tatiana invited me and Hector to her apartment in Long Beach–a magical space with ritual objects and her extensive collection of folk art and books and record jackets from all over Latin America.
 And the two beautiful cats, Shakira and Mojito. tatiana was was initiated into Munay-ki and in a ritual ceremony she invoked for us mystical bands of protection.

 Anyone who knows me knows I’m not a believer, but I was glad tatiana had spiritual protection, this impressive goddess of a woman who was struggling with kidney disease and dialysis (which didn’t stand in the way of her trekking to ecoaldeas in Colombia or shamanic trainings in both Americas or drumming on full moon nights in the mountains in Altadena) and her beloved brother’s murder and her difficult father’s recent death.

 And she began to look at those wounds. tatiana began to write her own memoir and send me chapters.
 They should be published and read and the only reason I’m not posting them here is so that on-line publication won’t stand in the way of Olga Garcia, her literary executor, shepherding them into print.

 Last year, she seemed to be at a low point.
 She was laid off from her library job.
 The IRS decided to audit her.
 A long distance relationship fizzled.
-Then she met Cristy McMahon.
-Cristy, who loved tatiana with all her heart.
-What joy to see tatiana so happy.

 The diagnosis of cancer came soon after.
 It spread through her whole body like quicksilver.
 To her bones.
 Tumors popped out everywhere, you could touch them bulbing against the skin of her arms.
 Inoperable.